 So, McCauley moves from stating that light doesn’t apply any physical force or pain, to encouraging departments to determine if the light is “controlling” or “painful” so the light can be properly placed in the use-of-force continuum.

-Let me be perfectly clear: the use of lighting is not a use of force.
+Let me be perfectly clear about my position and the opinion of every use of force expert I have ever talked to: the use of lighting is not a use of force.
 The use of lighting, when done correctly, can create concealment for the officer.
 If the officer is able to take advantage of the concealment, he or she may be able to gain control of the suspect(s) using lower levels of force, than if the officer did not have the tactical advantage of concealment.

 Reading through the rest of the article, I began to understand McCauley’s motivation in writing the piece.
 See if you can pick it out.